Rogdham/pyzstd/docs/index.rst

     3️⃣ Disable mremap output buffer on CPython+Linux.

-    On CPython+Linux, pyzstd uses another output buffer code that can utilize the ``mremap`` mechanism, which brings some performance improvements.
+    On CPython(3.5~3.12)+Linux, pyzstd uses another output buffer code that can utilize the ``mremap`` mechanism, which brings some performance improvements.
 If this causes problems, you may use ``--no-mremap`` option to disable this code.